 Keeping Culture KMS is an essential, accessible and proven tool for keeping what the UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage confirms as the knowledges and skills which are usually passed on, from generation to generation, only through action and word of mouth.
 For such skills and knowledges, safeguarding is now urgently necessary.

 These are the cultural sources for the stories of land, of self, of the present, the past and the future.
 They provide for the celebration of cultural identity, and allow also for focus on family and kinship.

-In the 25 years since the project started in 1994, over 200,000 items of cultural significance are now housed in the Ara Irititja archive.
+In the 27 years since the project started in 1994, over 200,000 items of cultural significance are now housed in the Ara Irititja archive.
 What is seen in Ara Irititja has sparked many requests by Anangu to find more historical and cultural items.
-This process is perpetual and results in an ongoing backlog of material to be digitised.
+This process is perpetual and results in an ongoing backlog of material to be digitised, uploaded and documented.

 Materials held by private individuals are often at risk of being damaged or irretrievably lost.
 To date, a major focus of the Project has been to retrieve and secure this material for Anangu.
 The collection of oral histories and audio materials in APY languages is an integral part of Ara Irititja.
 Priority has been given to recording, transcribing and translating the stories of elderly Anangu.
 Time and time again, Anangu at meetings and forums reinforce this priority.
 In addition, the Ara Irititja digital archive holds extensive interviews with former missionaries, government employees and community workers.
 Today contemporary material is also kept in the archive, including material produced by Anangu.
 This includes photographs and multimedia school projects created by Anangu themselves, breaking the convention of their lives only being recorded by the eyes of outsiders.